-He also assisted the Collins brothers, John and Mark with their business, Magnetic South that encompassed various events such as the Waterfront Rush – an obstacle course set up on or above water and the Land Rover G4 Spirit of Adventure where he met his future wife-to-be, Amanda when she was a competitor, one of a team of four, that made it through to the finals at Sun City in 2007.
+He also assisted the Collins brothers, John and Mark with their business, Magnetic South that encompassed various events such as the Waterfront Rush – an obstacle course set up on or above water and the Land Rover G4 Spirit of Adventure.
+There he met his future wife-to-be, Amanda, when she was a competitor, one of a team of four, that made it through to the finals at Sun City in 2007.
 She worked for the Collins in their Magnetic South Offices.

 By 2009 the couple had decided to get married and they tied the knot at the Dixon’s farm on 25 April at a very unusual wedding.
 While the couple were doing their wedding photos the guests were all participating in a treasure hunt to find out where they would be sitting at the reception.

-They were still hunting when Mark and Amanda arrived back so the newly-weds had to wait a while for their guests to appear so they could make their own official entrance again!
+Because they were still hunting when Mark and Amanda arrived back, the newly-weds had to wait a while for their guests to appear so they could make their own official entrance again!
 By then strangers had become friends and the party was well on its way to a truly fabulous celebration.

-When Amanda returned to Sedgefield, it was to live on the Dixon’s farm in a house that was, she said, “still under construction”.
+When Amanda returned to Sedgefield, it was to live on the Dixon’s farm in a house, she said, “was still under construction”.

 The walls were up and the roof was on and everything else was pretty rudimentary.